emilyselwood/backuptool/README.md

 When you want to create a backup run `backup create` to generate a backup and store it in google drive

 When (not if) you need to restore a backup download the file from google drive and run `backup restore <path to backup file>` and your files should be restored.
 The configuration that the backup was created with is included in the backup so it shouldn't need setting up before you start.

-## TODO

-* Pattern in file name
-* Restore from google drive directly
-* Test restore from google drive
-* Update config when restoring backup
-* Log last run and make create not do anything if not long enough
-* Document adding to start up
-* Document internals (config locations etc...)
-* Legal
-  * Licence
-  * COC
-  * Contributing
-* Blog post
-* Go lang tutorial based on this project